 Quick Edit Mode

-A simplified video editing interface available on some platforms (like YouTube) for making fast adjustments to live stream recordings, such as trimming or adding titles.
+Some platforms (like YouTube) offer a simplified video editing interface for quickly adjusting live stream recordings, such as trimming or adding titles.

 Quicksync (Intel Quick Sync Video)

-A hardware-based video encoding/decoding feature in Intel processors, used to offload streaming tasks from the CPU, improving performance.
+Intel processors have a hardware-based video encoding/decoding feature that offloads streaming tasks from the CPU, improving performance.

 Quiet On Set